 Guided Tours at The Printing Museum

 During your guided tour, you will learn of early forms of printing, participate in the hands-on printing of a leaf of the Gutenberg Bible pulled from a replica press, print a copy of the Declaration of Independence on a 19th-century Columbian iron handpress, discover the importance of the Linotype machine, and witness advances in printing and self-publishing that came about in the 20th century.
-Your tours concludes with a visit to our craft studios, temporary exhibitions and an optional 45-minute film, Harvest of Wisdom.
+Your tour concludes with a visit to our craft studios, and temporary exhibitions (if offered at that time).

 Museum Members – $5

 To provide an engaging and safe learning experience, tours for children and youth are limited to 20 per tour, not including teachers/chaperones.

 Before concluding your tour, join our Artist-in-Residence Charles Criner in his studio to silkscreen your own T-shirt with a Museum design.
 The Silkscreen Option is available for an additional fee of $10 per person, which includes the T-shirt.
 To burn your own custom screen, please allow two weeks minimum.
 We charge $75-$125 for the screen — which you get to take home with you!